matias-io/print-hub/README.md

 ### Changing Active Profiles

-Edit `start.sh` to modify which Prind profiles are active:
+Edit `start.sh` to modify which Prind profiles are active (or comment out their docker compose files and execution from `start.sh`:

 ```bash